 (These are meant for recapitulation only.
-Answer to these questions are not to be submitted for evaluation.)
+Answer to these questions are not to be submitted for evaluation)

 - 1. What are the restrictions imposed on business activities for Collective Investment Management Company? - 2.
 Explain the scheme or arrangement which are not included in collective investment scheme? - 3.
-What are the obligations of Collective Investment Management Company under the SEBI (Collective Investment Scheme) Regulations, 1999?
+What are the obligations of Collective Investment Management Company under the SEBI (Collective Investment Scheme) Regulations, 1999? - 4.
+State the provisions relating to allotments of units and refund of money under the SEBI (Collective Investment Scheme) Regulations, 1999. - 5.
+What should be the contents of the trust deed which is required to be executed under the SEBI (Collective Investment Scheme) Regulations, 1999.

-Lesson 14 SEBI (Ombudsman) Regulations, 2003
+SEBI (Ombudsman) Regulations, 2003

 - Introduction

 - Investor Grievances

 - SCORES (SEBI Complaints Redress System)

 - When can a case be referred for Arbitration?

+- Time line for lodging complaint on SCORES

-- When can SEBI take action for nonresolution of the complaint
+- When can SEBI take action for nonresolution of investor complaints?

 - Ombudsman

 - Evidence Act not to apply in the Proceedings before Ombudsman

 - SEBI (Informal Guidance) Scheme, 2003

 - LESSON ROUND UP

 - GLOSSARY

 - SELF-TEST QUESTIONS